A sinkhole appeared in my yard, now what?

 There is a different course of action when the diagnostic excavation shows that the sinkhole stems from deteriorating debris or a collapsing structure.
 In these situations, the deteriorating or collapsing structure first gets further demolished.
 Once demolition is complete, our crew builds a large "bean-bag" onsite out of geotextile fabric filled with gravel.
 This bean bag is then placed in the hole to fill the sinkhole void.
 The fabric holds everything in place while allowing water to drain through the gravel and soil.
 This design prevents further sinkhole expansion and will let you get your yard back to normal.

 C.A.
 Taciak & Sons provides our Baltimore neighbors with any sinkhole repair method required.
-If a suspicious pit has begun to appear in your lawn, please don’t hesitate to get in touch.
+If a suspicious pit has begun to appear on your lawn, please don’t hesitate to get in touch.
 We apply our 70+ years of plumbing and excavating experience to each sinkhole remediation project.

 Sinkhole repair costs

 You may be wondering “how much does a sinkhole repair cost?”
 As with most major home repairs, sinkhole remediation is an investment in your property value and your family's safety.
 We are happy to provide insight into the costs and processes behind all of our work.